aurora-opensource/au/docs/discussion/concepts/arithmetic.md

 Quantity arithmetic operations fall into two categories.

-- **Arbitrary-unit operations** work with any units---even if there are multiple input units with different dimensions!
+- **Arbitrary-unit operations** work with any units --- even if there are multiple input units with different dimensions!
 Examples include products, quotients, powers, and roots.

-- **Common-unit operations** require the inputs to be in the same unit.
-(Note that this is only _possible_ if they have the same _dimension_.)
-Examples include addition, subtraction, and relational operators.
+- **Common-unit operations** require the inputs to be expressed in the same unit.[^1]  Examples include addition, subtraction, and relational operators.

+[^1]: Note that this is only possible in the first place if the units have the same _dimension_.

 We'll explain how the library handles each category below.
 First, a brief refresher.